 • Hire a collection agency to try and collect.

-• For revolving debt, such as credit card debt, the credit card company could sell your debt to a collection agency, which would then try to get the money from you.
+• For revolving debt, such as credit card debt, the credit card company could sell your debt to a third party, which would then try to get the money from you.

 • For installment loan debt, such as an auto loan, the lender may repossess the car, sell it at an auction and then, if the amount the vehicle is sold for is less than the balance owed on the contract, any remaining balance becomes what is known as a deficiency balance.
 This amount remains a debt you are responsible to pay.